 We’ve been so wrapped up in love and well wishes and flowers and planning sessions ever since and I can honestly say that I never could have imagined how lovely being engaged would feel.
 The idea that we’re officially planning the rest of our lives together, the phone calls and the video chats and the excited hugs from the people who love you individually and together – it’s honestly just such a special and happy time and we have been head-in-the-clouds since the 4th of October.

 Keenan designed the most beautiful ring I have ever seen together with our talented friend Famke.
 He had an idea of my personal style, and he knew I wanted something unusual but timeless.
 They worked on the design for about 4 months and the result is something more beautiful than I could have ever dreamed up for myself.
 What makes it even more special is that it contains my grandma’s stone, which was a gift and a blessing from my mom.
-Knowing that both my mom and my grandma once owned this stone, which symbolised the love and longevity of my grandparents’ 60 year marriage, makes me cherish Keenan’s symbol of his forever love even more.
+Knowing that both my mom and my grandma once owned this stone, which symbolized the love and longevity of my grandparents’ 60 year marriage, makes me cherish Keenan’s symbol of his forever love even more.
+Above all, I have always thought that engagement rings are so special and I am absolutely delighted with how mine has turned out.
+It still has not quite sunk in that this gorgeous engagement ring is mine.

 Since we’re moving to Kenya at the end of the year, we’ve fast-tracked our planning a little bit.
 We’ve already set a date (January 9th 2021), secured our dream venue (The Lord Milner Hotel in Matjiesfontein), booked our photographers (Emma-Jane and Dylan from Lad & Lass) and planned our engagement party.
 We’re so excited about all the details, but we don’t want to spend our first 12 months in Kenya trying to plan a wedding back here in South Africa, so we’ve asked our friend Victoria from Evention to take the reins and help us feel like guests at our own wedding.